atikahasriana/java-selenium/README.md

 - Google Chrome web browser

 ## Installation
-1. Clone this repository to your local machine using `git clone https://github.com/marizala/java-selenium.git`
+1. Clone this repository to your local machine using `https://github.com/atikahasriana/java-selenium.git`
 2. Navigate to the project directory using the command line.
 3. Install the dependencies and run the smoke test plan (configured).
    `mvn clean install`